 - Make a strong recommendation for HPV vaccination

-- Clearly indicate that HPV vaccine is cancer prevention
+- Clearly indicate that HPV vaccination is cancer prevention

-NFID has information, tools, and resources for healthcare professionals and epidemiologists to help increase HPV vaccination rates for males and females at the recommended ages for vaccination.
+NFID has developed information, tools, and resources for healthcare professionals to help increase HPV vaccination rates for males and females at the recommended ages.

 The Centers for Disease Control and Prevention (CDC) recommends 11- to 12-year-olds get two doses of HPV vaccine to protect against cancers caused by HPV.
 The second dose should be given 6-12 months after the first dose.
-Those who initiate the vaccination series after age 15 years as well as those who are immunocompromised should receive three doses (at 0, 1–2, and 6 months).
+Those who initiate the vaccination series at or after age 15 years as well as those who are immunocompromised should receive three doses (at 0, 1–2, and 6 months).